Reminiscing About Muff Magazine

 Distributor: Pineapple Media

 "I was a regular reader of this wonderful periodical.
 I especially enjoyed the quirky articles focused on unusual lifestyles and remember one where an animal loving couple cared for a piglet that was rescued from an industrial farm.
 Loved the photographs that accompanied the story and remember the innovative hoops they had to jump through when caring for a non-traditional pet.
-The photos of the piglet sleeping on a dog bed in the living room was especially charming.
+The photos of the piglet sleeping on a round dog bed in the living room was especially charming.
 Apparently the dog bed was the favorite choice after many others were rejected.
 My wife was inspired by that article to find that exact round dog bed (the article mentioned the online store - Good Night Dog) and our dalmation loves it (even though he's a dog).
 Thank you muff for some wonderful reads - will miss you!"
 Red Fangen

 From Russia with Love